Skip to main content

 Canvas

 The canvas is the base of the campaign.
-This is where you select the layout and position of the campaign - and enter your base width and height.
-The width and height will also adjust automatically when adding components to the canvas.
+This is where you select the layout and position of the campaign, and enter your base width and height.
+The height will adjust automatically when adding components to the canvas.

 Note: If you want the whole widget to be clickable, select the option "whole slide is a button" at the bottom of the edit menu.
 Then select what should happen on click.